Updated March 2026 · 6 Tools Compared

 Protect Your Pitcher's Arm.
 Track Health + Mechanics.

-Try the only pitching analysis tool that combines AI mechanics analysis with arm health monitoring — critical for youth players.
+The only pitching analysis tool that combines AI mechanics analysis with arm health monitoring.
+Free to start — no credit card required.

 Pitching analysis tools have revolutionized youth baseball training.
 Young pitchers can now access professional-grade video analysis, biomechanical feedback, and performance metrics previously available only to college and pro athletes.
 AI-powered apps like Rapsodo and Blast Motion break down arm slot, release point, spin rate, and velocity in real-time.
 These tools identify mechanical flaws before they become ingrained habits, accelerating improvement and reducing injury risk.
 Parents often worry about ROI—but most quality tools pay for themselves through prevented coaching costs and faster skill development.
 Free options exist for basic video analysis, while premium platforms ($300-$1,500/year) offer advanced metrics.
 The best choice depends on your player's level, access to coaching, and specific goals.
 Whether competing in travel ball or recreational leagues, modern pitching analysis transforms how young athletes train and build confidence on the mound.